-The sharing cities alliance:
+The history of sharing cities

 Seoul, the world’s first ‘Sharing City’